orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Aspects shareable, others not

 - Functionality
-	- Ignorance/dropping of any structured (say explicitly kept history or others), when used for something (say matching aspects of it to others structures etc..)
 	- (Random) exploration (; worlds/items/..) ; Phrasing "random exploratory funtionality" ; "Periodic reminder/suggestion/exploration"
 		- "What are places I haven't looked?
 What are the places I could want to look?
 What are the places I decide not to look but would still want too look?"
 	- Better replay ; "replay/detective/.../fossile"